nashspence/Recompress-BodyCam/README.md

 Set `KEEP_ORIGINALS=1` to preserve the source clips instead of deleting them once the AV1 versions are created.
 The originals are removed by default only after each new file is verified.

 Adjust the encoding parameters in the script as needed for your workflow.

+Set `LOW_MOTION_SAD` to modify the scene-change sensitivity when detecting low motion.
+Adjust `LOW_MOTION_MIN_LEN` (in seconds) to control how long a low-motion span must be before it's extracted as audio only.

 ## Testing
 An integration test script for macOS is provided as `macos-test.sh`.
 It runs